Introduction to JBoss EAP

 Modular class-loading mechanism

 Modules are loaded and unloaded on demand.
-This improves performance, has security benefits, and reduces start-up and restart times.
+This practice improves security performance and reduces startup and restart times.

 Streamlined datasource management